nuxencs/seasonpackarr/docs/product-specs/v1-upgrade.md

 Rollback does not remove hardlinks or torrents already imported by v1.0.0.
-Inspect those items before the restored filter processes another announce.
+Inspect those items before the restored filter processes another announce. v0.16.0 does not use `seasonpackarr.db`.
+You can keep it for a later v1.0.0 upgrade; do not delete it as part of the rollback.

 ## New options that do not require migration

+- Prowlarr RSS monitoring and targeted searches are optional.
+Existing autobrr users do not need to configure Prowlarr.
+RSS is disabled by default.
+See [Prowlarr discovery](prowlarr-backfill.md) to enable RSS or run a search.
 - v1.0.0 adds Deluge 1.3 and Deluge 2 support.
 Existing qBittorrent and
   Transmission users do not need to change client type.
 - More settings reload after a valid configuration edit.
 Server host and port,